Neil Kinnock: Personal life

 Kinnock met Glenys Kinnock (née Parry) in the early 1960s whilst studying at University College, Cardiff, where they were known as "the power and the glory" - with Glenys characterised as "the power" - and married on 25 March 1967.
 His wife was the UK's Minister for Africa and the United Nations from 2009–2010, and a Labour Member of the European Parliament (MEP) from 1994–2009.
 Her elevation to the peerage in 2009 made them among the few married couples to hold hereditary or life titles independently.
-Previously living together in Peterston-super-Ely, a village near the western outskirts of Cardiff, in 2008 they relocated to Tufnell Park, London, to be closer to their daughter and grandchildren.
+In 2008, they relocated from Peterston-super-Ely, a village near Cardiff, to Tufnell Park, London, to be closer to their daughter and their grandchildren.
+For many years, while Kinnock was an MP, the couple had lived in Clovelly Road, Ealing.
 Glenys' death was announced on 3 December 2023.

-They have a son, Stephen and a daughter, Rachel.
-Neil Kinnock, through his son Stephen, is also the father-in-law of Helle Thorning-Schmidt who was Prime Minister of Denmark from 2011 to 2015.
+They have a son, Stephen, and a daughter, Rachel who works in the media and in 2025, became a trustee of The Jo Cox (charitable) Foundation.
+Stephen Kinnock is married to Helle Thorning-Schmidt, who was Prime Minister of Denmark from 2011 to 2015.

 On 26 April 2006, Kinnock was given a six-month driving ban after being found guilty of two speeding offences along the M4 motorway, west of London.

 Kinnock is a Cardiff City F.C. fan and regularly attends matches.
-He is also a follower of rugby union and supports London Welsh RFC at club level, regularly attending Wales games.
+He is a follower of rugby union and supports London Welsh RFC at club level, regularly attending Wales games.

 He was portrayed by both Chris Barrie and Steve Coogan in the satirical TV programme Spitting Image, and by Euan Cuthbertson in the Scottish film In Search of La Che.

-In 2014, Lord Kinnock was painted by artist Edward Sutcliffe.
+In 2014, Kinnock was painted by artist Edward Sutcliffe.
 The portrait was exhibited at the Royal Society of Portrait Painters Annual Exhibition that year.

 Kinnock has been described as an agnostic and an atheist.
 He is a Patron of Humanists UK.